-In order to called my own I have added another sauce: glaze vinegar, bought it from supermarket .
+In order to call my own, I have added another sauce: glaze vinegar, bought it from supermarket.
 Well, I love my plate to be colourful, delicious and beautiful.
 Though it’s not as beautiful as Gary Mueller.
 It’s being courage and daring to achieve the same level as Gary Mueller standard that I am pleased.

 In my other sauce I use strawberries and red plum from my garden.
 Fruits such as grapes, papaya and blueberries.
 Instead of lemon juice, I have use lime.
 I have omitted lemon zest.

-Thank you Gary Mueller.
+Thank you, Gary Mueller.
 Let’s get started before I wet my keyboard.
-This dessert serve 6 people.
+This dessert serves 6 people.

 250 g mascarpone